dirtdata/dirtdata.github.io/README.md

 - Detailed metadata that describes the provenance of each dataset
 - Multiple formats and samples and variations

+This repo is mostly focused on data storing and example documentation, and to be used by other repos.

 ## TK description stuff

 ### How things are organized (TK)